IgnacioTejeraPicossi/Test-automation-bookstore/README.md

-# Sample application for test automation.
+# Testing DevOps Azure-pipelines CI/DI.

-(Testing DevOps Azure-pipelines CI/DI)
+## Sample application for test automation.
 ## Site is deployed at https://automationbookstore.dev or can be downloaded and used locally.